machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 Read the updated file and confirm that it follows the guidance.

-If you leave the guidance block in the file, Ghostwriter can reuse those same instructions in future runs.
+If you keep the guidance block in the file, Ghostwriter can reuse those same instructions in future runs.

-## Practical real-world use
+## Practical example

 A documentation team can place update instructions directly inside important pages.